florentchandelier/WealthManagement/README.md

 and accounting for changes in (1) tax brackets, (2) varying investments performances negative/positive on a yearly basis, (3) family income/tax management ... summarized in a nice graph/table for you to track on a yearly basis !!*

 Beyond that statement, as I'm surprised no university research group came up with such framework through some *tax-payed research grant*, I've decided to address the matter and work on it.
-(truth is, such research sponsored grants do exist but end up being involved in *technology transfer* into some corporation that, in the end, will not directly benefit the general public in form of educating its fellow citizen).
+(truth is, such research sponsored grants do exist but end up being involved in *technology transfers* that, in the end, will not directly benefit the general public in form of educating its fellow citizen).

 ...
-And finally, although I've found interesting information throughout different blogs, beside few random or out of context examples, I've never came across actual implementation of strategies ... *and I believe the math !* is the real ground on which one may assess the risk-dependency of different financial plans, **in light of FPAs' experiences** in advising different individuals and families while assessing their real ability to understand the nature of risk and its impact on life-quality.
+And finally, although I've found interesting information throughout different blogs/books, beside few random or out of context examples, I've never came across actual implementation of strategies ... *and I believe the math !* is the real ground on which one may assess the risk-dependency of different financial plans, **in light of FPAs' experiences** in advising different individuals and families while assessing their real ability to understand the nature of risk and its impact on life-quality.